pappitti/onnx-conversions/README.md

 define original (source) model in `quantize.py` create dataset for calibration, representative of the prompts seen by the model

-WARNING : still looking into it but you need a LOT of VRAM. like >150GB
+WARNING : still looking into it but static quantization requires a LOT of VRAM. like >150GB.
+Dynamic is more reasonable but still >30GB.
+Also quantization tools will produce weight files with .onnx.data extensions whereas transformers.js expects .onnx_data extensions.
+You can't just change the name because model.onnx references model.onnx.data.
+Use the `sanitize.py` script to change the location in the model.onnx file.
+`python sanitize.py exports/<model_folder>/model_int8.onnx <updated_model_folder>/model_int8`